 During the Intermediate years (Grades Four and Five), students migrate from a play-based approach to one focused on interdisciplinary, theme-based learning.
 Over time, children develop independence, agency, critical and abstract thinking skills, executive functioning and problem-solving skills, commitment to social justice, and the ability to navigate more complex social dynamics as they prepare to transition to Middle School.
-Students enjoy daily physical education, including swimming and dance, as well as specials, such as Spanish, music, drama, library, technology, and art.
+Students enjoy daily physical education, including swimming and dance, as well as specials, such as Spanish, music, drama, library, technology, and art at Baker Elementary School.

 Highlights of the Intermediate experience include: